omahacodeschool/101-business-site/README.md

 5. Homepage
 6. Booking

-Set up your files as php files, but know that -- to start -- the implementation that we expect from you will almost entirely be HTML and CSS.
+Set up your files as PHP files, but know that -- to start -- the implementation that we expect from you will almost entirely be HTML and CSS.

 The only php component you need to build in the next few days is the highlighted list items in the site's navigation bar.